istio/istio.io/content/en/docs/ambient/migrate/_index.md

   `EnvoyFilter` for advanced Envoy configuration on your sidecar proxies, those configurations cannot be carried over to waypoints.
 This API may be supported in a future release.
-- **Traffic from sidecar mode workloads and ingress gateways does not go through waypoint proxies**.
+- **Traffic from sidecar mode workloads bypasses waypoint proxies**.
 During an incremental migration, if a sidecar mode workload calls an ambient mode workload that has a waypoint, the traffic bypasses the waypoint entirely.
+L7 policies on the waypoint are not enforced for that traffic until the source workload is also migrated to ambient mode.
-  L7 policies on the waypoint are not enforced for that traffic until the source is also migrated to ambient mode.
+- **Ingress gateways bypass waypoints by default**, but can be configured to route traffic through a waypoint by adding the `istio.io/ingress-use-waypoint` label to the Gateway resource.
 - **Mixing `VirtualService` and `HTTPRoute` for the same workload is not supported** and leads to undefined behavior.
 Migrate each workload fully to one API before proceeding.